 As the evening drew near, we relocated as a group to Juilian's for a little tiki atmosphere and dinner.
 This is a classic restaurant in cool vintage A-Frame style.

 While the tiki finds were very slim at Julian's, they do have one the most beautiful Hawaiian murals I've ever seen.
+I also found an interesting Witco African Queen carving.
+Not exactly tiki but a cool find none the less.

 This proved to be a great little road trip.
 Good friends, good drinks, good food & great tiki decor!
 Not bad for a Saturday night.